SLINGhub/lancer/README.md

 linearity.
 However, it is insufficient as indicated in [Francisco Raposo (2016)](https://www.sciencedirect.com/science/article/abs/pii/S0165993615301242)

-Consider a linear curve, saturated curve and a curve with limit of detection (LOD)
+Consider a curve in the linear, saturation and noise regime.

 ``` r
 linear_data <- data.frame(